graycorvid/etch-a-sketch/README.md

 I decided to go through The Odin Project's 'Foundations' instead of jumping straight into 'Full Stack JavaScript path' to make sure I'm starting with an even knowledge base.

 I found certain parts more challenging than others.
 The biggest problem for me was writing functions and events in a way that would make them work together AND seperately.
 Once I started to break big functions into smaller ones it became much easier to figure out what to use when.
 Creating a seprate variable for checking if the mouse is down or up was a game changer as well.
-Another problem that I was stuck on for a hot minute was turning the grid on and off.
-It took a break and a nap for me to figure out that adding and removing border from EVERY single square individually wasn't the best performance choice.
+Another problem that I was stuck on for a some time was turning the grid on and off.
+Turns out adding and removing border from EVERY single square individually wasn't the best performance choice.
 I fixed it with a simple class .toggle on the parent element.

 This project forced me out of my comfort zone when it comes to using SCSS as well.
 I only used it in a project once before, so it was a very much needed refresher.
 I got some tips from Kevin Powell's ["Getting started with Sass"](https://www.youtube.com/playlist?list=PL4-IK0AVhVjMYRhK9vRPatSlb-9r0aKgh) YT series that helped immensely.